 If a data file of a supported type is dropped into the workflow editor, KNIME will add the data to your workflow using the appropriate file reading node.

-You can save a Metanode Template to your TeamSpace or ServerSpace repositories for later re-use.
-To do this, simply right-click on any Metanode and select "Save as Metanode Template…".
-The resulting dialog will let you choose a destination for your new Template.
+You can save a Shared Metanode to your TeamSpace or ServerSpace repositories for later re-use.
+To do this, simply right-click on any Metanode and select "Share…".
+The resulting dialog will let you choose a destination for your new Shared Metanode.
 (More details can be found in the corresponding section below.)

-To use a Metanode stored in TeamSpace or on Server, drag&drop it in the workflow editor.
-A linked Metanode is added to the workbench.
+To use a Shared Metanode stored in TeamSpace or on Server, drag&drop it in the workflow editor.
+A Linked Metanode is added to the workbench.
 This instance is updated either manually through the context menu or when the workflow is loaded.
-The Metanode can also be unlinked from its original location, which makes it editable in the workflow directly.
+The Shared Metanode can also be unlinked from its original location, which makes it editable in the workflow directly.

 References to files located in a remote repository use a URL.
 Both TeamSpace and